 The two primary factors that affect the subjective assessment of acoustic quality in a room are Noise Floor and Reverb Time.
 Noise Floor is a measure of how loud the background noise in the room is when it is at rest, measured in A-weighted decibels (dbA).
 The louder the Noise Floor, the closer a talker will have to be to a microphone to be understood.
 Reverb Time is a measure of how reverberant a room is, measured as RT60.
 This is a measurement of how many milliseconds it takes for the reverberant field of a room to decay by 60dB after an impulse sound (like a clap).
 The higher the Reverb Time, the closer a talker will have to be to a microphone to be understood.

 Below is a table that roughly outlines what Biamp recommends as the desired Noise Floor and Reverb Time of each of the five preset Room Acoustics settings.
-The last column of the table also shows what the TCM-1 calculator uses as the maximum mic-to-talker distance in each of the five preset modes.
+The last three columns of the table show the maximum mic-to-talker distance for each of the Parlé microphones.
+The Parlé Processing block in tesira Software includes 5 presets to tailor the processing for the specific conditions of the room.

 Biamp has created some sample recordings with the TCM-1 Beamtracking™ microphone in various acoustical spaces.
 These recordings are intended to demonstrate what the TCM-1 might sound like from different distances, in spaces that have differing reverberation and noise levels.
 Each recording has been normalized to provide a stable listening volume, therefore a recording at 1 meter will be a similar volume to a recording at 5 meters.